-Change of Use & Redevelopment of B1(a) Office to Residential Use C2 (Residential Institutions), C3 (Dwellings Houses) and C4 (HMOs)

-Paragraph 51 of the NPPF (March 2012) states that "local planning authorities should normally approve planning applications for change to residential use and any associated development from commercial buildings (currently in the B use classes) where there is an identified need for additional housing in that area, provided that there are not strong economic reasons why such development would be inappropriate".
+Change of use & redevelopment of office to residential use C2 (residential institutions), C3 (dwellings houses), C4 (HMOs) and Sui Generis commercial, business and service uses to dwellinghouses subject to a prior approval process covering various impacts such as of the character or sustainability of the conservation area, noise, flooding, highways and transport issues and contamination.
+The Order sets out various limitations and exclusions including listed buildings and buildings within a World Heritage Site.

+479. The Town and Country Planning (General Permitted Development etc.)(England)(Amendment) Order 2021 introduced a new Class MA -
-The term 'change to' encompasses both a change of use and redevelopment as ultimately both result in a 'change to' the use of land.
-Residential is defined as development in the C2, C3 and C4 use classes.
-Residential also encompasses sui generis residential uses such as large Houses in Multiple Occupation (i.e. blocks of student accommodation with shared flats hosting more than 6 persons).

-What constitutes a 'strong economic reason' is not defined in the NPPF or the PPG and so requires definition in policy locally to enable decision-taking, and the Core Strategy already includes a very specific policy (Policy B5) to regulate new student accommodation in certain parts of the city.
+- 480. The term 'change to' encompasses both a change of use and redevelopment as ultimately both result in a 'change to' the use of land.
+Residential use, in terms of Policy ED1B is defined as development in the C2, C3 and C4 and use classes.
+Residential also encompasses sui generis residential uses such as large Houses in Multiple Occupation (HMO) (i.e. blocks of student accommodation with shared flats hosting more than 6 persons) and Purpose Build Student Accommodation (PBSA). - 481.
+What constitutes a 'strong economic reason' is not defined in the NPPF or the PPG and so requires definition in policy locally to enable decision-taking, and the Core Strategy already includes a very specific policy (Policy B5) to regulate new student accommodation in certain parts of the city. - 484.

-In May 2013, Government amended the GPDO to introduce permitted development rights to enable premises in B1(a) office use (subject to some exclusions including but not limited to listed buildings and space built since May 2013) to change to C3 dwelling houses (though not C2, C4 or sui generis residential uses) without the need for a planning application, and subject to a prior approval process covering noise, flooding, highways and transport issues and contamination.

-The most commonly occurring exclusion in B&NES relates to a listed buildings.
-If the building is listed or within the curtilage of a listed building (which is often the case in the centre of Bath), permitted development is not applicable and a planning application is needed.
-However, the Council considers that the purpose of such an application is to deal with (in addition to the prior approval matters listed above) any risk to the significance of heritage assets and not 'in-principle' issues.
-The permitted development rights initially lasted until May 2016, in April 2016, legislation came in to force to make this change permanent.

 The utilisation of permitted development rights has had a meaningful negative impact on the supply of office space in Bath city centre, including on good quality occupied space.
 This means that more new office space will be needed than previously proposed when the Core Strategy was adopted.
-Whilst an expectation of losses was built into the Plan based on trends. permitted development rights have meant that those expectations have already been exceeded.
+Whilst an expectation of losses was built into the Plan based on trends, permitted development rights have meant that those expectations have already been exceeded.
 The gross amount of new office space to be planned for has thus been increased as set out in Core Strategy Policy B1 in order to achieve the necessary net outcome.
-Making the rights permanent further risks undermining the spatial strategy for the city as a whole and therefore the Council will consider making an Article 4 Direction to remove the rights in specific parts of the District.
-In 2013 it applied to Government for parts of the District to be exempted as Article 2(5) land but was not successful.
+The Article 4 Direction to remove permitted development rights was introduced on 24th May 2019 and it operated until the implementation of the new Class MA on 31st July 2021. - 485.
 The current permitted development rights only apply to a literal 'change of use' (not redevelopment).
-Currently, proposals for the 'redevelopment' of office space to C3 residential use still require a planning application, which can test in-principle matters (albeit against the background of the NPPF:51).
-However, in October 2015 Government announced that it intended to extend permitted development rights to redevelopment.
-The extended rights will enable the demolition of offices and new build as residential use but will be subject to as yet unknown limitations and prior approval tests by the local planning authority.
-Further, the Council will consider making an Article 4 Direction to remove change of use and redevelopment rights in specific parts of the District.
-The policies below are written to be sound in the current national planning context and to be flexible enough to be able to respond to changes at a national or local level, without requiring a review of the policy.

-Proposals for the redevelopment of offices to a C2, C4 or sui generis residential uses do not benefit from permitted development rights and will, in the case of non-student C2 & C4 uses, be judged against policy ED1B.
-Where a proposal is for student accommodation, Policy B5 of the Core Strategy will be used in decision-taking.
+Currently, proposals for the 'redevelopment' of office space to C3 residential use still require a planning application, which can test in-principle matters. - 486.
+Proposals for the redevelopment of offices to C2, C4 or sui generis residential uses do not benefit from permitted development rights and will be judged against policy ED1B.

-POLICY ED1B: Change of Use & Redevelopment of B1(a) Office to Residential Use
+POLICY ED1B: CHANGE OF USE & REDEVELOPMENT OF OFFICE TO RESIDENTIAL USE